mhq199657/hack_boost_property_tree_write_json/README.md

 We hack it so that for real strings we write char `"` and for numbers and boolean, not.

 And we hack write_json to not escape the seen `"`
-This will fuck up if you have something like `{"key": "some \" fucked up'ed \" values"}` but well...